Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Oh, too windy.

-It was like I cannot get out of this city.
+Yeah, it was like, I cannot get out of this city.

 I guess that's probably most cities.